vish9812/analog/README.md

 ## Features

-- **Top Logs**: Quickly identify and analyze the most frequently occurring log entries.
+- **Summary View**: Quickly gain insights into your log file with the Summary View.
+It provides frequencies of the following key aspects:

+  - Top Logs
+  - HTTP Codes
+  - Jobs
+  - Plugins

 - **Filter Logs**:

   - **Filter by Timestamp**: Specify a start and end timestamp to narrow down your log analysis.
   - **Regex Search**: Perform regular expression searches to find specific log entries.
   - **Search Combinations**: Perform normal searches with advanced combination of `Contains/Not Contains` and `AND/OR` operators.
-  - **Top Logs**: Select entries in the Top Logs to view all the related logs together.
   - **Errors Only**: Isolate and focus on error log entries.
+  - **Summary View**: Filter on any of the key aspect of the Summary View.

 - **Logs Context**: Even when a filter is applied, you can access the context around the current log entry.